openmod/openmod-docs/content/user-guide/migration/rocketmod.md

 ## Caveats
 - RocketMod plugins are *not* converted to OpenMod plugins, so you can not manage them from OpenMod.
-- RocketMod is completely separated from OpenMod and has its own configuration system, permissions system, command system etc.
+- RocketMod is completely separated from OpenMod and has its own configuration system, permissions system, command system, etc.
 - OpenMod commands will always override RocketMod commands when a conflict occurs.

 ## Linking RocketMod to OpenMod Permissions